hizircanbayram/Connect-Four/README.md

 # Connect Four

-A simple CF game on Android OS with ome new features
+A simple Connect Four game on Android OS with some new features

-	- Selects a random move if one is not made in the specific amount of time
+	- Selects a random move if one is not made in the specific amount of time.
-	- You can undo moves as much as possible
+	- You can undo moves as much as possible.
 	- Adjustable game size from 6-6 to 40-40.